saharaying/henkei/README.md

 [Henkei](http://github.com/abrom/henkei) is a library for extracting text and metadata from files and documents using the [Apache Tika](http://tika.apache.org/) content analysis toolkit.

+The library was forked from [Yomu](http://github.com/Erol/yomu) as it is no longer maintained.

 Here are some of the formats supported:

 - Microsoft Office OLE 2 and Office Open XML Formats (.doc, .docx, .xls, .xlsx,